The phone rings. The car is outside. I head out. No car. I go back in and call. He's one street off. I go outside and wait.

 In West End I wander around.
 I stop at the Hertz place.
 She has the reservation I e-mailed in months before!
 I never heard back, so I was a bit surprised.
 I try to buy a curry lunch, but the woman is sold out.
 An hour and a half later the ferry leaves for Jost Van Dyke.

 I find Foxy's Bar.
 He's not there.
 I ask and they have no Ting to mix with rum.
-I stop at the Sundown Bar of Wendell's World.
+I stop at the Sundown Bar of Wendell's World [now closed].
 No Ting either, but she'll go get some.
 She heads across the street and buys some.
 Another customer is curious.
 She gives him a sample.
 He also orders a rum and Ting.

 I chat a little and head to Foxy's.
 It is still early.
 It is still quiet.
 Back at Wendell's World I find that they are out of West Indian curries.
 For West Indian food she recommends Ali Baba's.
 I head there.
 I find many West Indian dishes.
 I order West Indian conch.
 I write these notes.
 No Ting here either.
 The problem is a West Indian drink and the people patronizing these places are not West Indian, but yacht people that never heard of Ting.
 So I get a rum and grape fruit.